kamran945/langchain-demo/README.md

-# LangChain Crash Course
+# LangChain Demo

-Welcome to the LangChain Crash Course repository!
+Welcome to the LangChain Demo repository!
 This repo contains all the code examples you'll need to follow along with the LangChain Master Class for Beginners video.
 By the end of this course, you'll know how to use LangChain to create your own AI agents, build RAG chatbots, and automate tasks with AI.

 ## Course Outline